Building Blocks of Self-Loveby Intelligent Change

 Building self-esteem becomes possible when we do the inner work.
 It all starts with digging into your inner world, and consciously trying to uncover the fears, past mistakes, or limiting beliefs that are casting a shadow over your relationship with yourself and your self-esteem.

 We’re all living complicated lives, full of new experiences that may challenge our feelings of self-worth.
 Practicing self-love helps us find balance and navigate our unique paths into the future.
-You can use daily positivity practices to weave self-acceptance and self-compassion into your life.
+You can use daily mindfulness practices to weave self-acceptance and self-compassion into your life.
 Making a conscious effort to understand and address fears from a place of love is the first step toward self-love.